3 Best & Natural Produce Wash Recipes (That Really Work!)

 - Let produce air dry on dish towels.

-2. Distilled Vinegar, Baking Soda, or Hydrogen Peroxide
+2. Distilled Vinegar, Baking Soda, or Hydrogen Peroxide Produce Wash

-A little hydrogen peroxide, baking sodaz, or vinegar can go a long way when it comes to cleaning your home.
+A little hydrogen peroxide, baking soda, or vinegar can go a long way when it comes to cleaning your home.
 Consider using a vinegar, baking soda, or hydrogen peroxide soak to ensure you hit all the nooks and crannies on your produce.
 Vinegar and hydrogen peroxide have been shown to kill Salmonella and E. coli.

 - Add produce to a bowl.